sellerlabs/candidate-lab-web-test/README.md

-## devops-lab
+## candidate-lab
-This repo should be used as part of the systems team interview lab.
+This repo is be used as part of the candidate interview lab.